npm package discovery and stats viewer.

 A TypeScript implementation of HermitPurple, a Fandom/Wikia scraper originally written in JavaScript by GeopJr.

 wikia-pull allows you to search and fetch article data from MediaWiki-based platforms like Fandom and Wikia.
-It’s built with TypeScript for better type safety, maintainability, and developer experience.
+It’s built with TypeScript for better type safety, maintainability, and developer experience in addition to features built for RAG ingestion in mind.

 📦 Installation